rafaqz/FieldMetadata.jl/README.md

 ""
 ```

-You can chain as many tag together as you want.
+You can chain as many metadata macros together as you want.
+Just remember that

-Just remember that the data for the first `@metadata` macro goes at the end on the
+the data for the first `@metadata` macro goes at the end on the
 line in the struct.
 This makes sense when you consider that a macro like
 @with_kw from Parameters.jl has to be the last macro, but the first item in the
 row after the field type.